ncsa/bw-new-user-training/_episodes/05-software-stacks.md

 - "Python lives in \"bwpy\" series of modules"
 ---

-_**This episode is a stub and is beeing actively developed.**_
-_Please feel free to share your ideas and/or contribute._

 ## Modules

 To help its users take full advantage of the hardware capabilities, Blue Waters provides **modules**: pre-compiled software packages that are optimized for the Blue Waters' hardware.
 To get started with modules, let's execute:

 ~~~
 $ module list